Best Bangkok Street Food – Thailand

 Photo Credit: A Cia taken from Flickr

-There are many food eateries in Bangkok that sell a variety of noodles such as chicken noodles, duck noodles, egg noodles with wonton, pork and beef.
+Many food eateries in Bangkok sell a variety of noodles such as chicken noodles, duck noodles, egg noodles with wonton, pork and beef.
 Each type of noodle has different flavours and sizes.

 Many choices are available for you including:

-• Sen Yai (rice river noodle) – long, straight noodles made from rice flour.
+- Sen Yai (rice river noodles) – long, straight noodles made from rice flour.

-Once you have decided on the type of noodle that you want, you will choose whether you want to enjoy wet noodles or dry noodles.
-The last step is to choose the type of meat served.
-Each bowl of noodle is priced from 30 – 80 baht ($1 – $2.50).
+Once you have decided on the type of noodles you want, you will choose if you want to enjoy wet noodles or dry noodles.
+The last step is to choose which type of meat served with the noodles.

 Curry Rice

 Bangkok street food also has delicious curry rice.
 This is also considered the cheapest and most convenient dish in Bangkok.
-At the booths, the ordering process is simpler and faster than in the noodle booths.
-Diners just call everything they want to eat, and the food will be out on a tin tray.
-The price is very reasonable (100 baht or $3).
+In the rice booths, the ordering process is simpler and faster than in the noodle booths.
+Diners call in to order everything they want to eat, and the food will be brought out on a tin tray.

 Fried Quails Eggs

-The quail eggs are simply fried, then eaten with special sauce, but the delicious taste of this dish makes many visitors cannot refuse.
-Price for a box of fried eggs is about 100 baht ($3).
+The quail eggs are simply fried and then eaten with a special sauce.
+The delicious taste of this dish is something many visitors cannot refuse.

 Tod Man Pla (Fish Cake)

-Thai fish cake has the featured aroma of curry.
-Fish is prepared first then the seller often molds it into a circle and drops it into the pan to fry.
-Each piece of fish cake is sweet and crunchy and is served with sweet and sour chilli sauce.
+Thai fish cake has the smell of curry.
+Fish is prepared first then the seller often moulds it into a circle and drops it into the pan to fry.
+Each fish cake is sweet and crunchy and is served with sweet and sour chilli sauce.
 It attracts many customers.
 You can enjoy this dish at Pratunam Market or Chatuchak Market.
-This dish costs 200 baht ($6).

 Gai Tod (Fried Chicken)

 In Bangkok, you do not have to visit fast-food restaurants to enjoy fried chicken.
 Instead, you can enjoy this dish right at the street stalls.
-In particular, visitors can choose the chicken that they want to eat and the sellers will fry it for you.
-The price ranges from 35 – 100 baht ($1 – $2.90).
+Visitors can choose the chicken that they want to eat and the sellers then fry it for you.

 Som Tam (Thai Papaya Salad)